 No work must be undertaken on the gantry until the design is accepted in writing by the engineer.

-Edge marker posts
+Edge marker posts for rural roads

 All edge marker posts (EMP) must be constructed in accordance with the NZTA’s ‘Specification M/14: Edge Marker Posts’.
 EMPs must be located on rural roads only and in accordance with the ‘MOTSAM – Part 2: Markings’.